hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/01-getting-started.md

 ### The Project

 In this series of article, we'll develop a voting system in which the participants will vote for their favorite colors.
 There will be 4 choices of colors.
 In order to vote, the voters will rate each color from 0 (bad) to 5 (excellent).
 The winning color is the one with the best average grade.
-:point_right: This voting mechanism is know as the [majority judgment](https://en.wikipedia.org/wiki/Majority_judgment).
+:point_right: This voting mechanism is known as the [majority judgment](https://en.wikipedia.org/wiki/Majority_judgment).
 It has multiple benefits.
 The main advantage here is to allow to define a single winner in one round of votes.

 ### Create the project